CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     {{<figure src="/images/netq/lcm-switch-config-post-assign-config-assign-330.png" width="400">}}

 8. Click **View** on the Config Assignment History card to open the details of all assignment jobs.
-Refer to {{<link title="Manage Switch Configurations/#view-switch-configuration-history">}} for more detail about this card.
+Refer to {{<link title="Switch Configurations/#view-switch-configuration-history">}} for more detail about this card.

 ### Edit a Switch Configuration